Background pattern

 • magnesium

-• proteins C reactive, which could be a consequence of inflammation or infection
+• reactive protein C, which could be a consequence of inflammation or infection

-• serum creatinine, a product of muscle tissue degradation
+• serum creatinine, a product of muscle tissue breakdown

 • liver enzymes: gamma glutamyltransferase, transaminases

-Do not use this medication after the expiration date that appears on the vial label and on the packaging after CAD.
-The expiration date is the last day of the month indicated.
+Do not use this medicine after the expiry date which is stated on the label of the vial and on the carton after EXP.
+The expiry date is the last day of the month shown.

 • The active ingredient is tafasitamab.
-A vial contains 200 mg of tafasitamab.
+One vial contains 200 mg of tafasitamab.
 After reconstitution, each ml of solution contains 40 mg of tafasitamab.

-• The other components are sodium citrate dihydrate, citric acid monohydrate, trehalose dihydrate, polisorbate 20 (see section 2 “MINJUVI contains sodium”).
+• The other components are sodium citrate dihydrate, citric acid monohydrate, trehalose dihydrate, polysorbate 20 (see section 2 "MINJUVI contains sodium").

-MINJUVI is a lyophilized powder for concentrate for solution for infusion.
-It is a white to slightly yellowish powder in a transparent glass vial with a rubber stopper, aluminum seal and plastic pressure-closure cap.
+MINJUVI is a powder for concentrate for solution for infusion.
+It is a lyophilized powder, white to slightly yellow, in a transparent glass vial with a rubber stopper, aluminum seal, and plastic press-fit closure.

 Each box contains 1 vial.